Find Trade Colleges

 On average, engineering tech graduates from SWOSU take out $22,000 in student loans while working on their Bachelor's Degree.

-Out of the 4 schools in the Southwest Region that were part of this year’s ranking, Sam Houston State University landed the # 4 spot on the list.
-Located in the town of Huntsville, SHSU is a public college with a fairly large student population.
+A rank of #4 on this year’s list means Sam Houston State University is a great place for general engineering technology students working on their bachelor’s degree.
+Located in the distant town of Huntsville, SHSU is a public college with a very large student population.

 Best General Engineering Technology Colleges by State